Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Discussion

 \subsection{Limitations}

-Of course, PolyMP still encounters limitations in terms of misclassification.
-Fig.~\ref{fig:failure}. demonstrates failures of PolyMP classifications on the Glyph and OSM datasets.
-On synthetic data, misclassifications occur predominantly on samples where excessive geometric transformations (e.g., heavy shearing and anisotropic scaling) destroy the gestalt of the shape to the extent it is no longer label preserving (Fig.~\ref{fig:failure}(a): letter V, Z and R).
-A special case are shapes with different labels dependent on orientation -- M and W, where depending on the extent of rotation and shearing, misclassifications occur.
-For instance in row two of Fig. \ref{fig:failure}(a), we observe that rotated letters W can be misclassified into letter M, or even Z; heavily sheared W can be misclassified as H and V. Similarly for building polygons (OSM), PolyMP may misclassify polygons sharing similar geometric shapes (E, vs L or U) (Fig.~\ref{fig:failure}).
+Despite its strong performance, our proposed method still encounters misclassification limitations.
+Figure~\ref{fig:failure} highlights instances where PolyMP fails to classify samples correctly in the Glyph and OSM datasets.

+On synthetic data, misclassifications predominantly occur in cases where excessive geometric transformations—such as heavy shearing and anisotropic scaling—severely distort the shape’s structure, rendering it unrecognizable: rotated W shapes (Fig.\ref{fig:failure_glyph}) are sometimes mistaken for M or even Z, while heavily sheared W shapes may be misclassified as H or V.

+Similarly, in the OSM dataset, PolyMP and PolyMP-DSC occasionally misclassify building polygons with similar geometric structures, such as E, L, and U shapes (Fig.~\ref{fig:failure_osm}).
+This can be attributed to the model’s reliance on local geometric features, which may not sufficiently distinguish between structures with high shape similarity.

-Considering the characteristics of the two datasets (Sec. \ref{sec:datasets}), PolyMP trained Glyph dataset learns locally salient geometric features via message-passing layers from serif glyphs, which contain salient decorative strokes ending.
-Letters sharing similar geometric shapes are misclassified when the geometric shapes of classified polygons are destroyed by excessive geometric transformations.
+Considering the characteristics of the two datasets (Sec.~\ref{glyph} and \ref{osm}), PolyMP and PolyMP-DSC trained on the Glyph dataset primarily learns locally salient geometric features through message-passing encoders.
+These features are particularly effective for serif glyphs, which contain distinctive decorative stroke endings.
+However, when excessive geometric transformations distort these key features, the model struggles to preserve label consistency, leading to misclassification among shapes with similar structures.